-A wide banner spanned the theater’s glass double-doors, red letters on white, THEATER printed diagonally on one door, CLOSED across the other.
+A split banner spanned the old theater doors, red letters printed on white: THEATER diagonally across one door, CLOSED across the other.
 Cupping her eyes against the dark glass, she saw a vacant lobby with an empty concession stand, an upset refuse bin, and playbills of past shows in glass-fronted cases.
 She pulled the door handle.
 The door opened.

 “Will Jenna be joining us?”

 “The metro tunnel is flooded.
 She’s stuck between stations.”

 The woman leaned one arm across her seat and turned to Kaylee.
 “Excuse me.
 If you have a few moments, would you sit in and read a few lines for us?
 Just until Jenna arrives.”

 The woman said, “You know, my dear, life goes on?”